Pop-up Globe: Theatre

-The theatre’s architectural plan is based on the published research of Professor Tim Fitzpatrick of Sydney University.
+The theatre's architectural plan is based on the published research of Professor Tim Fitzpatrick of Sydney University.

-Fitzpatrick’s reconstruction synthesises a mathematical projection based on Wenceslaus Hollar’s Long View of London from Bankside sketch of London’s skyline in the early 1640s with extensive research into the Jacobean ad quadratum technique of architectural planning, and with the results of the limited archaeological evidence available from the site of the original Globe.
+Fitzpatrick's reconstruction synthesised a mathematical projection based on Wenceslaus Hollar's Long View of London from Bankside sketch of London's skyline in the early 1640s with extensive research into the Jacobean ad quadratum technique of architectural planning, and with the results of the limited archaeological evidence available from the site of the original Globe.

-Pop-up Globe is a 16-sided polygon, 88 ft in external diameter.
-This is some 12 ft smaller than Shakespeare's Globe in London, which some scholars and theatre practitioners have judged to be too large.
-As a consequence of this smaller diameter, the 'yard' where audiences stand is around 40% smaller than the yard at Shakespeare's Globe.
+Based on this, Pop-up Globe's design was a 16-sided polygon, 88 ft in external diameter.
+This was some 12 ft smaller than Shakespeare's Globe in London, which some scholars and theatre practitioners had judged to be too large.
+As a consequence of this smaller diameter, the 'yard' where audiences stand was around 40% smaller than the yard at Shakespeare's Globe.